Let me tell you our story

 Arrived in San Antonio

-When we first arrived in San Antonio, my wife and I, attended real estate classes to update our real estate licenses, like we had done in California.
-We met several local Realtors, renewing their licenses and we talked about neighborhoods that they felt we would be most comfortable with for our family.
+When we first arrived in San Antonio in 2005, my wife and I, attended real estate classes to update our real estate licenses, like we had done in California.
+We met several local Realtors, renewing their licenses and we talked about neighborhoods that they felt would be best for our family.
 Within 2 weeks, we made an offer on the only pool home available for sale (at that time) in Oak Hollow Park.
 Saying it again, Hurricane Katrina had just swept through Texas but San Antonio, was spared any damages.

 In our first couple weeks after moving into the Oak Hollow Park neighborhood, we met several neighbors.
 Surprisingly, many were retired school teachers (I wondered if Teachers talk about Oak Hollow Park at their schools).
 We received several discount coupons in the mail, mostly restaurants, and we enjoy living so close to pretty much everything we could want.
 It was nice, pushing our daughter around the neighborhood in her stroller and meeting so many neighbors in our new cozy neighborhood.